chingu-voyages/V61-tier2-team-23/README.md

 **Sign-In with Google:** Users can sign in with their Google account.
 An account is automatically created in Firebase using their Google email address so they can return and continue their progress.

 **Gameboard:** Users have six attempts to guess a five-letter word.
 The word is randomly selected from a list of 500 words at a ninth-grade reading level.
 If a guessed letter is in the correct position, it is highlighted in green.
 If the letter exists in the word but is in a different position, it is highlighted in yellow.
 Users can request a hint from Gemini and can also enable Hard Mode.
-In Hard Mode, when a letter is confirmed as correct or present the user must use that letter in all future guesses.
+In Hard Mode, once a letter is confirmed to be correct or present, the user must include that letter in all future guesses.

 **Firebase DB:** User and game data are stored in Firebase.